dodge-ttu/Advent-of-Code/README.md

 # Advent-of-Code
-<a href="https://adventofcode.com/">Advent of Code</a> is a coding challenge created by Eric Wastl
+<a href="https://adventofcode.com/">Advent of Code</a> is a series of coding challenges created by Eric Wastl.